turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 npm i -g yarn
 ```

-If that all worked, you're ready to develop smart contracts in Rust.
+If that worked, you're ready to develop smart contracts in AssemblyScript and Rust.

 ### Cloning the NEAR NFT repo